graphp/graph/README.md

 Besides directly working with the code, any additional documentation, additions to our readme or even fixing simple typos are appreciated just as well.

 Any feedback and/or contribution is welcome!

+## License

+Released under the terms of the permissive [MIT license](http://opensource.org/licenses/MIT).